Blog Post 2: Just What IS "Classical Music"?

 A generation ago people sometimes said that classical is “art music,” as opposed to “entertainment.”
 (It was also called “serious music.")
 If you haven’t heard anyone press this idea for a while, there’s a reason: we now take for granted that musicians who are not "classical" can be artists rather than entertainers.
 Think of jazz giants like John Coltrane, or of singer-songwriters like, say, Imogen Heap or Leonard Cohen.

-Also, the "serious art" definition ignores classical composers whose job description has read "That's entertainment!"
-But their dances, operettas, and party music - serenades, divertimentos, and the like - are a big part of the classical repertory.
+Also, the "serious art" definition ignores classical composers whose job descriptions have been, "That's entertainment!"
+But their dances, operettas, and party music - serenades, divertimentos, and the like - are central to the classical repertory.
 Nobody would claim that Johann Strauss, Sr., was "art" while Duke Ellington was not.

 Mention of the Duke points to another criterion that no longer makes sense: the idea that classical music is essentially European.
 In 2o14 no reasonable definition of classical music could exclude Ellington's symphonic works or the music of Heitor Villa-Lobos, Tan Dun, and thousands of other composers from every continent but one.
 (That would be Antarctica, of course.
 Quick - there’s still time for someone to become the first to write classical music at the South Pole!)

 A more common definition of what makes classical "classical" is that it has "stood the test of time."
 The idea goes back to the first connoisseurs to take the adjective “classical” from Greek and Roman literature and apply it to music.
-These 18th-century Englishmen called their gatherings the “Concerts of Antient Music" - and no, that's not a typo; they used that spelling precisely because it was archaic.
+These 18th-century Englishmen called their gatherings the “Concerts of Antient Music" - and no, that's not a typo; they used that spelling precisely because it was archaic even at the time.
 Repertory at the Concerts had to be at least 20 years old.
-When Haydn offered to lead one of the Concerts in 1791, he was turned down: his music was the rage in London in the 1790s, but the Concerts of Antient Music didn’t touch it until 1829, two decades after his death.
+When Haydn offered to lead one of the Concerts in 1791, he was declined: his music was the rage in London in the 1790s, but the Concerts of Antient Music didn’t touch it until 1829, two decades after his death.

 Another problem with the "test of time" might have been inconceivable in Mendelssohn's day but is hard to ignore now.
-Back then, only written-down music could last long enough even to be put to the test, but since the invention of recording, non-written music has been easy to make permanent.
-Plenty of non-classical recorded music has stood the test, from Jelly Roll Morton to tunes my friends Bob Dorr, Karen Impola, and Mark Simmett spin on IPR.
+Back then, only written-down music could last long enough to be put to that test, but since the invention of recording, it has become easy to make non-written music permanent.
+Plenty of non-classical recorded music has stood the test of time, from Jelly Roll Morton to tunes my friends Bob Dorr, Karen Impola, and Mark Simmett spin on IPR.

 There are at least two other problems with the "test of time."
-First, determining what has passed it is never a finished process.
+First, determining what has passed is never a finished process.
 It’s not always clear which music will sound great in a few decades, not to mention a century, since composers go in and out of fashion like rock bands.
-Second, some music that is well and truly classical is plain dreck from day one.
-(Feel free to supply your own examples, because I’m not touching this one!)
-Music that is undoubtedly classical can fail the test of time from the start.
-It happens.
+Second, some music that is inarguably classical is dreck from day one (feel free to supply your own examples, because I’m not touching this!) - it can fail the test of time from the first moment.
 Believe me, it happens.

 So what makes classical music “classical” cannot be defined by the test of time, continent of origin, artistic seriousness, or quality.
 What can it be defined by, then?
 Stay tuned—in my next post I will talk about an answer that gets us to where classical music actually lives.